ajrcarey/pdfium-render/README.md

 _Note: upcoming release 0.9.0 will remove all deprecated items.
 For a complete list of deprecated items, see <https://github.com/ajrcarey/pdfium-render/issues/36>._

-Release 0.8.19 adds support for creating new annotations, positioning those annotations, associating them with page objects, and retrieving and setting more annotation properties for each annotation type.
+Release 0.8.20 adds support for creating new annotations, positioning those annotations, associating them with page objects, and retrieving and setting more annotation properties for each annotation type.
 A new `examples/create_annotations.rs` example demonstrates the extended functionality.

+Release 0.8.19 fixes a bug in `PdfPage::flatten()` that prevented the effect of the flatten operation from taking effect until the page was dropped and reloaded.
+The effect of the flatten operation is now immediately available.

 Releases 0.8.17 and 0.8.18 adjust the WASM implementation of `pdfium-render` to account for some small packaging changes in the upstream releases of Pdfium published at <https://github.com/paulocoutinhox/pdfium-lib/releases>;